 No executive Director may sit on the Audit and Compliance Committee and the majority of its members must be independent.
-Four (4) of the Committee's members are independent, including the Chairman of the Committee, MR MARTÍ PARELLADA SABATA, and only one (1), SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) is a Proprietary Director.

-MR MARTÍ PARELLADA SABATA, an Independent Director, was appointed Chairman of the Audit and Compliance Committee on 19 May 2015 by the Board of Directors of Enagás based on his knowledge and experience on accounting, auditing or both, as provided for in articles 44 of the Articles of Association and 26 of the Board Regulations.
+Four (3) of the Committee's members are independent and we highlight that the President of the Comision and we highlight that the President of the Committee, MS. DOÑA ISABEL TOCINO BISCAROLASAGA, is the only independent director and (1), SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) is a Proprietary Director.MR MARTÍ PARELLADA SABATA, an Independent Director, External Director was appointed Chairman of the Audit and Compliance Committee on 19 May 2015 by the Board of Directors of Enagás based on his knowledge and experience on accounting, auditing or both, as provided for in articles 44 of the Articles of Association and 26 of the Board Regulations.

 According to article 3 of the Audit and Compliance Committee Regulations, the Committee Chairman shall be selected from among the Independent Directors by the Board of Directors, and shall not have a casting vote.

 As established in article 4 of the Committee Regulations, the term of a Committee member shall be the same as the term of office for a Director.
 A member of the Audit and Compliance Committee shall vacate that office if he loses his status as Director of the company or if so decided by the Board of Directors.
 The foregoing notwithstanding the Committee Chairman shall be replaced every four (4) years.
 A former Chairman may be re-elected after the lapse of one year from his vacating office.
 The foregoing shall be without prejudice to an outgoing Chairman remaining on the Committee if so resolved by the Board of Directors on adequately reasoned grounds.